 Yardi Breeze: Best for commercial portfolios

-AppFolio: Best for large residential managers
+AppFolio: Best for large residential property managers

 AppFolio offers a strong property management utility tracking suite within its broader property management software.
 It includes AI features for invoice processing and smart bill entry.